-Using three-year historical trend data, the City estimates revenues of \$25.8 million and expenditures of \$25.1 million, resulting in an ending cash and cash equivalent balance of \$44.8 million for the period ending December 31, 2020.
+Using three-year historical trend data, the City estimates revenues of \$28.3 million and expenditures of \$24.9 million, resulting in an ending cash and cash equivalent balance of \$44.0 million for the period ending March 31, 2021.

 As the City's portfolio becomes less liquid over time, the ratio of cash and cash equivalents to revenues and expenditures will continue to decrease.
 The portfolio's benchmark structure is reasonably complete as we will anticipate the City's revenues, expenditures, and cash equivalents to continue to flatten out moving forward.
 While a formal liquidity level has yet to be established or desired, significant and consistent fluctuations in the ratio may provide indication that additional funds could be invested or conversely that investments should be liquidated.
-City staff recognize the increasing liquidity over the previous nine months and have considered additional contributions to the City's investment portfolio; however, as the COVID-19 pandemic continues to surge, City staff will continue to monitor impacts on the City's revenue sources and its liquidity.
+In recent years, sufficient liquidity levels in respect to operating revenues and expenditures have approximated a ratio of 1.0.
+City staff recognize the increasing liquidity over the previous nine months and as a result, have transferred \$10,000,000 from its operating account to the City's investment portfolio.
+With the COVID-19 pandemic continuing to impact the City's revenues and expenditures, City staff will continue to monitor these impacts and ensure consistent levels of liquidity moving forward.